JuanPabloHA/JuanPabloHA.github.io/_pages/projects.md

   image: "/images/ProjectsCover.jpg"
 ---

-The Following contains a list of the projects that I have completed during the las two years in my journey as an aspiring data scientits.
+The Following contains a list of the projects that I have completed during the last two years in my journey as an aspiring data scientist.